T20X/notes/sockets.md

 ### Linux socket options

-##### /proc/sys/net/ipv4/tcp_window_scaling
- window scale - MAX value establishes during SYN packet(connection)! reciever can advertises futher recive window size in ACKs.
-The maximum size is 65K, but it can be scaled up to 1GB!
-The settings is controled by =0/1 in Linux to enable or disable it

 ## Congestion control

 *lost packets (presumed due to congestion) trigger a reduction in data delivery rate*